How To Polish Motorcycle Forks

 Final wet-sanding should bring the surface to a "dead flat" no gloss finish, with only very light scratches left.

-Caution: Wear protective eyewear, and clothing (or an apron) that you don't care about getting dirty.
+Caution: Wear protective eyewear and a work apron, or clothing that you don't care about getting dirty.

 There are many different styles and sizes of buffing wheels.